shanebarringer/class_challenges/intro_to_rails/rails_walkthrough.md

 #####`assets`

 - The `assets` directory contains your “front-end” development files:
-	- images,
+	- images
-	- Javascript (.js , .js.coffee)
+	- Javascript
-	- style sheets (.css , .css.scss aka “sass”)
+	- stylesheets

 The files within this directory use the Rails asset pipeline... which is a topic for another time....